-The treatment and exercises are important but what is equally important is what you do to help yourself recovery from the injury.
-This includes looking at what you are doing, looking at your environment and minimizing things that slow down your injury recovery.
+The treatment and exercises are important but what is equally important is what you do to help yourself recover from the injury.
+This includes looking at what you are doing, looking at your environment, and minimizing things that slow down your injury recovery.

 Where to get more information – Waugh EJ, Jaglal SB, Davis AM.
 (2004).
 Computer use associated with poor long-term prognosis of conservatively managed lateral epicondylalgia.
 J Orthop Sports Phys Ther.
 2004 Dec;34(12):770-80.

 Tennis Elbow Exercise Mistake #3 – Little Evidence Supporting Stretching

 I know this is going to anger a few people.

 I know you were taught in a course or your instructor at college/university said that you should stretch if you have a client with tennis elbow but the reality is, there is little evidence supporting just doing stretching as the primary activity for tennis elbow.